djandyr/docuware-autostore/README.md

 >
 >     DocuWare document tray GUID, also know as web basket.
 GUID is usually prefixed with `b_`
 >
-> * __autoStore.storeDialogId_
+> * __autoStore.storeDialogId__
 >
 >     Store Dialog GUID.
-Forcing specific store dialog maybe required as DocuWare API fails to determine default store dialog leaving intelligent indexes blank
+Store dialog maybe required if intelligent indexes are not pre-filled when transferring to file cabinet
 >
 > * __autoStore.intellixTrust__
 >